School Children Dealing Xanax As Child Addiction Figures Soar

 One of the biggest problems with children becoming addicted to Xanax is that there are very few effective treatment options available for under 18’s.
 Withdrawal from benzodiazepines is particularly unpleasant and often very dangerous.
 Stopping Xanax should only be attempted under close medical observation by a qualified medical practitioner.

 Finding fake Xanax in your child’s possession can naturally be very scary.
-It is important that you urgently seek help from your GP as to how the the problem needs to be treated.
+Therefore it is important that you urgently seek help.
+For example, from your GP as they can advise how the the problem needs to be treated.
 However, they are not specialists in addiction treatment and you may need other help.

-If you or a loved one are 18 or over and have an addiction to Xanax or another benzodiazepine, private rehab treatment is usually the best option.
+In summary, if you or a loved one are 18 or over and have an addiction to Xanax or another benzodiazepine, private rehab treatment is often the best option.

 Step by Step Recovery offer affordable detox and rehab for all manner of prescription drugs, illicit drugs, legal highs and alcohol.
-Please call us today for more information on our residential prescription drug detox programmes or complete and return our online assessment form.
+So please call us today for more information on our residential prescription drug detox programmes or complete and return our online assessment form.

 Sources and references